pkeilbach/htwg-practical-nlp/docs/lectures/preprocessing.md

 ### Lemmatization

 Lemmatization is a more advanced technique that reduces words to their base form, known as the lemma.
-Unlike stemming, lemmatization takes into account the word's morphological analysis and its part of speech (POS) to ensure that the resulting lemma is **a valid word** in the language.
+Unlike stemming, lemmatization takes into account the word's morphological analysis and its POS to ensure that the resulting lemma is **a valid word** in the language.
 This makes lemmatization more accurate but potentially slower than stemming.

 ```python